 One of the most important features in Civil 3D is Styles.
 Styles control the display, labeling, and in some cases the geometric properties of Civil 3D objects.
 This book exposes you to many different object and label styles as you work through the project, teaching you the concepts within the context of an ordinary workflow.

 Since many of you are transitioning from Land Desktop, many tips are included to make this process easier.

-Top 5 reasons to upgrade if you have our 2007 book:
+Top 5 reasons to upgrade if you have an earlier edition of our book:

 3. New descriptions and explanations in all chapters to help you understand why not just how